pleaobraga/react-scaffold/README.md

 npm run test:coverage
 ```

-This command executes jest coverage and check the coverage of your tests
+This command executes Jest coverage and checks the coverage of your tests

 ## Using Storybok

-To start the storybook use the command:
+To start the Storybook use the command:

 ```
 npm run storybook
 ```

-after that a ner web page will open with the storybook running on the port 9000
+This will open a new webpage with Storybook running on port 9000

 ### Addons

-This storybook is already configurated with some addons like Knobs, Actions, and info
+This storybook is already configured with some addons like Knobs, Actions, and Info.

-### Creat a new storie
+### Create a new story

-To create a new storie you create the file {yourComponent}.stories.js
+To create a new story you create the file {yourComponent}.stories.js

-export the storie and import it on **./.storybook/index.stories.js**
+Export the story and import it to **./.storybook/index.stories.js**

-You can check the this **./.storybook/index.stories.js** filr and other example on the project to undestand better the process
+You can check this file **./.storybook/index.stories.js** and other examples in the project to better understand the process.

-### Creat a new storie with redux
+### Create a new story with Redux

-Check the **src/pages/ContentPage/ContentPage.stories.js** to see how to use the redux with storybook
+Check the **src/pages/ContentPage/ContentPage.stories.js** to see how to use the Redux with Storybook

 ## Commits

-This project uses Husk.js and everytime you push the code it will run the pre-commit tesk to check the lint and run all tests, **so the code will only be pushed if its respects the lint rules and has not any test error**
+This project uses Husk.js and everytime you push the code it will run the pre-commit task to check the lint and run all tests, **so the code will only be pushed if it follows the lint rules and does not have any test errors.**

 ## Project Architecture